 Throughout this paper, we use the convention that any function $\varphi$ defined on $D$ is extended to $\partial$ by setting $\varphi(\partial) = 0$.
 We also call $p_D(t,x,y)$ the heat kernel of $X^D$ (or, equivalently, of $\sL^D$), or the Dirichlet heat kernel of $X$ (or, equivalently, of $\sL$) in $D$.

-Unlike the rotationally symmetric $\alpha$-stable process $Z$, the behavior of $X^D$ and $p_D(t,x,y)$ are strongly dependent on the shape of the domain $D$ due to the special structure of the L\'evy measure of the cylindrical $\alpha$-stable process $X$.
+Unlike the rotationally symmetric $\alpha$-stable process $Z$, the behaviors of $X^D$ and $p_D(t,x,y)$ are strongly dependent on the shape of the domain $D$ due to the special structure of the L\'evy measure of the rectilinear $\alpha$-stable process $X$.
 For example, $X^D$ can be reducible for some smooth bounded open sets $D$.

 \begin{definition} We say a Markov process $\{Y,\mathbb{P}_x\}$ on a topological state space $E$ is irreducible if for any non-empty open subset $U \subset E$,

 where $\sigma_U:= \inf\{t>0: Y_t \in U\}$.
 Otherwise, we say the process $\{Y,\mathbb{P}_x\}$ is reducible. \end{definition}